khpf88/Lisa-AI-Voice-Assistant/doc/Tasklist.md

 *   [x] **Fix LLM Conversation History:** Implement conversation history management to prevent the LLM from repeating previous responses.
 *   [x] **Fix Audio Player Quota Exceeded Error:** Resolve the `QuotaExceededError` in the client-side audio player by ensuring proper cleanup and re-initialization of MediaSource and SourceBuffer objects.
 *   [x] **Filter LLM Prompt Tags from TTS Output:** Remove unwanted LLM prompt tags (e.g., `<|user|>`, `<|end|>`) from the text sent to the TTS engine to ensure clean speech responses.
+*   [x] **Fix KittenTTS Crash:** Resolved an `AttributeError` during KittenTTS synthesis caused by an incorrect method call, ensuring stable audio generation.
+*   [x] **Implement Declarative Resource Management:** Refactored the TTS system to be fully agnostic.
+Each TTS engine class now declares its own resource profile (RAM and CPU requirements).
+The application reads this profile at startup and calculates the optimal number of worker processes based on live system resources, preventing memory exhaustion and maximizing performance.

 ## Phase 6: Future Enhancements (Planned)